Skip to main content

 • using regular expressions as conditions

-All specified checks must pass for a successful request.
+All checks specified in the array must pass for the request to be successful

 let response = yield this.request('GET', set.query, {}, {